DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Tantner_def/index.markdown

     Markus Krajewski, *Der Diener.
 Mediengeschichte einer Figur zwischen König und Klient,* Frankfurt am Main: S. Fischer, 2010; David Gugerli, *Suchmaschinen.
 Die Welt als Datenbank,* Frankfurt am Main:
-    Suhrkamp eu 19, 2009.
+    Suhrkamp edition unseld 19, 2009.
 For an overview of many of the issues touched upon in this article, see Peter Burke, *A Social History of
     Knowledge: from Gutenberg to Diderot,* Cambridge: Polity Press, 2000.